 Laura B. Rawlings is a Lead Social Protection Specialist at the World Bank currently working primarily in Africa on strengthening social protection and labor systems.
 She was previously the Strategy and Results team leader in the World Bank’s Social Protection and Labor unit and manager of the Strategic Impact Evaluation Fund (SIEF).
 She worked in the Latin American and Caribbean region where she led numerous project and research initiatives in the areas of conditional cash transfers, social funds and social protection systems; and worked as Sector Leader for Human Development in Central America where she was responsible for coordinating the World Bank’s health, education and social protection portfolio.
 She began her career at the World Bank in the Development Research Group where she worked on the evaluation of social programs.
 Prior to joining the World Bank she worked for the Overseas Development Council.
 An economist by training, she has published books and articles in the fields of evaluation and human development.

-Sharon Stash received her Ph.D. in Demography from the University of Michigan, and her MSc. in Global Health and Epidemiology from the Harvard School of Public Health.
+Sharon Stash is an Adjunct Lecturer in Global Health.
+She received her Ph.D. in Demography from the University of Michigan, and her MSc. in Global Health and Epidemiology from the Harvard School of Public Health.
 She served as Senior Fellow and Deputy Director of the Global Health Policy Center within the Center for Strategic and International Studies (CSIS), advising US global health policy and engagement efforts, particularly focused on the President’s Emergency Plan for AIDS Relief (PEPFAR) and the role of the US government in global TB control.
 Previously, she provided technical and managerial leadership to major global health programs such as the USAID funded AIDS Support and Technical Resources (AIDSTAROne).
 Earlier in her career, Dr. Stash helped shape the strategic direction of global health grant portfolios and management of publ-private partnerships as a Program Officer for both the Bill & Melinda Gates Foundation and the Packard Foundation.
 She has provided technical assistance to numerous foreign governments to develop national HIV/AIDS programs and prevention frameworks.
 She has published more than 30 policy papers and white papers for peer-researched journals, academic journals, conferences, and other publications.

 Professor Thompson has over 25 years of experience working on energy, climate, and development issues from a variety of institutional perspectives.
 He began his career at the National Renewable Energy Laboratory (NREL), where he was detailed to the U.S. Export Council for Renewable Energy and managed the Asia program for the U.S. private sector, leading efforts to increase the diffusion of renewable energy into China, India, Indonesia and the Philippines.
 After leaving NREL, Professor Thompson became the executive director of the International Institute for Energy Conservation (IIEC) and later served as Director of the Office of Energy at the U.S. Agency for International Development (USAID).
 At the State Department's climate change office, he managed the multimillion dollar climate program portfolio and served as lead U.S. climate negotiator at the United Nations.
 Professor Thompson is currently Director of the Office of Electricity and Energy Efficiency in the State Department’s Bureau of Energy resources.
 His work includes advancing U.S. foreign policy and national security goals in priority countries through the promotion of electricity system reforms and increased access to clean and affordable energy services.
 He received a B.A. in English from Gonzaga University and a Ph.D in Political Philosophy from Georgetown University.